-Jeff Brenzel, Dean of Undergraduate Admissions
+Jeremiah Quinlan, Dean of Undergraduate Admissions

-- > Yale Financial Aid Awards do not include loans.
-100% of a family's financial need is met with a Yale grant and opportunities for student employment. - > Families with annual income below \$65,000 (with typical assets) are not expected to make a financial contribution toward a student's Yale education.
-Costs for 2012-2013 100% of the student's total cost of attendance will be financed with a Financial Aid Award from Yale. - > Families earning between \$65,000 and \$200,000 annually (with typical assets) contribute a percentage of their yearly income toward a student's Yale education, on a sliding scale that begins at 1% and moves toward 20%.
+Yale Financial Aid Awards do not include loans.
+100% of a family's financial need is met with a Yale grant and opportunities for student employment.

+Families with annual income below \$65,000 (with typical assets) are not expected to make a financial contribution toward a student's Yale education.
+100% of the student's total cost of attendance will be financed with a Financial Aid Award from Yale.

+Families earning between \$65,000 and \$200,000 annually (with typical assets) contribute a percentage of admissions.yale.edu/yale-net-pri-